instruqt/tutorials/instruqt-tracks/instruqt-cli-getting-started/06-create-a-challenge/assignment.md

 Let's give our users some basic instructions on what to do to solve the challenge.
 Copy the following text into your **assignment.md** file.
 Note the use of triple backticks to indicate a code block that the user should run.

 NOTE: This content goes at the **bottom** of the file, right below the three dashes: `---`.
-You can replace the boilerplate text that is already there with this content:
+Copy the text below and add it to the end of the file:

 <pre>
 Hello user!
 In order to complete this challenge you'll need to create a file called **hello.txt** containing the words "Hello World".
 Run the following command to create the file: